PaulCapestany/toy-service/README.md

 ## Kubernetes Quick Tip

-If the service is running in a cluster and you want to test it locally without an ingress, port-forward the service:
+After the GitOps repo deploys `toy-service`, you can port-forward the ClusterIP Service to exercise the API locally without exposing an ingress:

 ```bash
 kubectl -n default port-forward svc/toy-service 8080:8080